rundav5/CP255_final_project/README.md

 ## Cases in Colombia

 Several online portals, such as [Our World in Data](https://ourworldindata.org/coronavirus), [Coronavirus tracker](https://gorkang.shinyapps.io/2020-corona/), and [Financial Times](https://www.ft.com/content/a2901ce8-5eb7-4633-b89c-cbdf5b386938), developed and published COVID-19 data visualizations and comparisons at a global and country scale.
 Nevertheless, those analyses do not differenciate between dates related to each case.
-For example, there is a difference between analyzing the number of daily cases by date of report than by date of diagnosis.
-The COVID-19 curves comparisons have been usually made based on the date of report, that can have "delay" of two (2) or three (3) weeks from the date of infection.
-This represents a crucial limitation to evaluate the real effect of policy measures, such as mobility restrictions, to contain the spread of the virus.
+The COVID-19 curves comparisons have been usually made based on the date of report, which represents a crucial limitation to evaluate the real effect of policy measures, such as mobility restrictions, to contain the spread of the virus.

 The Colombian government offers a case-by-case dataset of the confirmed COVID-19 infections since the beginning of the pandemic.
 This means that to-date, that dataset has more than 6 million records (the number of confirmed COVID-19 cases in the country).
 As a reference, Colombia has approximately 48 million inhabitants.